 One in four Americans has a disability.
 Individuals with disabilities have less access to health, education, and other important resources.
-We seek to improve their access by empowering individuals with intellectual and developmental disabilities and their families and communities, and informing local, state, and federal policy.
+We seek to improve their access by empowering individuals with intellectual and developmental disabilities and their families and communities.

 The Center for Leadership in Disability (CLD) is one of 67 University Center for Excellence in Developmental Disabilities (UCEDD) programs in the country funded by the Administration on Intellectual and Developmental Disabilities through the Developmental Disabilities Assistance and Bill of Rights Act.